yenpraja610/rails-api-diagnostic/diagnostic.md

 // your response here
 ```

-What is the purpose of a model in the MVC pattern?
+Which layer in the MVC pattern is used by the controller to fetch data?

 ```bash
 // your response here
 ```

-What is the purpose of a controller in the MVC pattern?
+Which layer in the MVC pattern communicates with the model?

 ```bash
 // your response here